 This portion of the Housing Lottery is for current students who have junior standing and are entering their last two years of undergrad.
 These students have the opportunity to live in a more independent housing arrangement in one of our university owned apartments or houses.
 Although Juniors and Seniors are eligible to live in a student rental property, they can choose to live in a residence hall room instead if they wish.

-The only students who would not be required to participate in housing lottery are students previously approved to: Commute; Live privately; Live in the Campus Ministries House, Eco House, Geek House, Fraternity or Sorority House or students who have renewed a Wittenberg rental property, and Non-returning RA's.
+The only students who would not be required to participate in any part of the housing lottery are students previously approved to: Commute; Live privately; Live in the Campus Ministries House, Eco House, Fraternity or Sorority House or students who have renewed a Wittenberg rental property, and Non-returning RA's.

 Can I Stay In My Current Residence Next Year?

 Students who wish to stay in their current house or apartment may have the opportunity to renew their property for next year.
 Properties can only be renewed a maximum of 2 times (i.e. 3 consecutive years of occupancy) before it is placed back into the general lottery.
 Residence Life will notify current occupants each spring whether or not they have the opportunity to renew.
 Property eligibility for renewal can also be restricted due to facility, departmental, and university needs.

 If a student has a current housemate graduating or moving to another rental property, the remaining student(s) has the right to add other qualified student(s) through the renewal process.
 Properties requesting renewal must be able to fill all beds in the space (no vacancies permitted) during the renewal process.
 Please note renewal requests can be denied based on property treatment and conduct concerns.